ashlitaylor/ashli-taylor/about.md

 One of the aspects of data science that motivated me to pursue a Masters degree is the expansive breadth of fields where it can be used to have an impact.
 Through my academic pursuits, I have enjoyed creating projects that explore a variety of domains ranging from health care, to market analysis, to the economy.

-My professional and academic development helped me gain an invigorating perspective on my career goals and the expansive potential of data analytics, and is the driving force behind my focus on a career in Data Science.
+My professional and academic development helped me gain an invigorating perspective on my career goals and the expansive potential of data analytics, and is the driving force behind my focus on a career in data science.

 _Thanks for reading!_